minetest/contentdb/app/flatpages/help/api.md

     * Get JSON Schema of `.cdb.json`, including licenses, tags and content warnings.
     * See [JSON Schema Reference](https://json-schema.org/).
 * POST `/api/hypertext/`
-    * Converts HTML or Markdown to [Minetest Markup Language](https://github.com/minetest/minetest/blob/master/doc/lua_api.md#markup-language) to be used in a `hypertext` formspec element.
+    * Converts HTML or Markdown to [Luanti Markup Language](https://github.com/minetest/minetest/blob/master/doc/lua_api.md#markup-language) to be used in a `hypertext` formspec element.
     * Post data: HTML or Markdown as plain text.
     * Content-Type: `text/html` or `text/markdown`.